CedricArtigue/mergify-stargazers/README.md

 - 5000 api hits per hour for authenticated users

 We could also use Github Graphql API to limit the number of calls drastically, but we also face rate limits in terms of fetched Nodes:
-- 5000 api hits per hour for authenticated users
+- 5000 nodes per hour for authenticated users

 Either if we use Github REST API or GraphQL API, we'll hit rate limit for famous repositories.